 Separately, and in accordance with the charter of the CWG-Stewardship, a call for participants was sent out to invite all those who are interested in the work of the CWG-Stewardship.
 The list of names of participants from the community, their affiliation, if any, and originating Geographic Region can also be found on the relevant Wiki page.
 Further, and in accordance with the charter, the CWG-Stewardship members and participants have submitted Statements of Interest(s).

-VI.A.3.
 Working methods of the CWG-Stewardship

 Initial working method: developing the first CWG-Stewardship proposal (October 2014 through February 2015): Sub-teams addressing ICG Request for Proposal